ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 </ul>
 ```

-In conclusion we can also use the `group_by_exp` filter to output different information such as site members names if we change the Liquid expression.
+In conclusion we can also use the `group_by_exp` filter to output different information such as site members names by changing the Liquid expression.

 ```
 {{ site.members | group_by_exp:"items", "items.name" }}